 Occasionally, however, attempts to do good turn bad.
-When maritime preservationists, including Kay Bullitt (b.
-1925), were trying to save the old wood-hulled steam ferry San Mateo, Bridge prodded the Navy to allow mooring it temporarily at the Naval Reserve facility on south Lake Union.
+When maritime preservationists, including Kay Bullitt (1925-2021), were trying to save the old wood-hulled steam ferry San Mateo, Bridge prodded the Navy to allow mooring it temporarily at the Naval Reserve facility on south Lake Union.
 “That was one of the worst things that ever happened,” Bridge said.
 Moorage was offered “for a short-term basis, a week or two.
 Two years later, the old ferry is sinking and we had to exert legal pressure to get the San Mateo out of there."

 Herb’s wife Shirley amassed her own advocacy credentials, and did so while battling a succession of cancers since 1955, including surviving an operation to relieve pressure on her brain.
 She was active in women’s, health, and children’s issues and served on the board of AIDS Housing of Washington.
 Cottages for AIDS-afflicted families in West Seattle were named for Shirley Bridge.

 She was also involved with Jewish Family Services and the League of Women Voters.
 “She is amazing. ...
 She’s just a good human being,” Herb said in a 2005 interview.

 If all this appears as excessive benevolence to some, it is for Jews much more.
 “It’s tzedakah,” Herb Bridge said, by way of justification.
 “It’s a Hebrew word meaning, ‘justice.’ ” One is expected to give back, but it’s more than generosity, more of an obligation; like tithing, another expectation for Jews.